-We were already prepared to like the Archie Rose bar.
-Ever since they pulled the dust cloths off the shining copper stills in the distillery back in March and started pumping out gin, vodka and white rye we’ve been singing the praises of this impressive operation located on Rosebery’s most innovative block.
-But now that the bar is in full swing we can confirm that we’re falling hard for this warehouse haunt with a local liquor ledger.
+Ever since they pulled the dust cloths off the shining copper stills in the distillery back in March of 2014 and started pumping out gin, vodka, rum and white rye we’ve been singing the praises of this impressive operation located on Rosebery’s most innovative block.
+Not only is it one of Sydney's most beautiful bars, the local edge and carefully crafted spirits do nothing but add to the romance.

 The room is the last word in industrial elegance.
-It’s separated from the distillery by a heavy-duty metal grille and a wall of spirit barrels: and on the bar side the vibe is a little bit chemistry lab, a little bit workshop and features a whole lot of copper.
-Curl up in an over-sized barrel booth if you need to kick back, but it’s more fun posting up at the copper bar where every metallic surface gleams in the light refracted through the shelves of oversized beakers.
+It’s separated from the distillery by a heavy-duty metal grille and a wall of spirit barrels.
+On the bar side, the vibe is a little bit chemistry lab, a little bit workshop, and features a whole lot of copper.
+Curl up in an oversized barrel booth if you need to kick back, but it’s more fun posting up at the copper bar where every metallic surface gleams in the light refracted through the shelves of oversized beakers.
 The whole fit-out is an amusement park for light waves.